danielusp/mysql-hub/README.md

 Log in as root selecting the option ***[Run] MySQL Client as user root***

-On Client interface run SQL commands below:
+On Client interface run SQL command below:

 ```sql
 SOURCE sources/example_db_build.sql
 ```

-## Use MySQL HUB in a external application
+## Use MySQL HUB in an external application

 It's possible access a MySQL HUB database by host IP.
 To do this follow the instructions below: